 Massage also reduces naturally occurring biochemicals associated with depression (dopamine and serotonin) and cardiovascular problems (norepinephrine), supporting Mom with the challenges of motherhood.

 Body fluids need to find balance after pregnancy, in which there was an increase of about 50% in fluid volume.
 Massage increases circulation and lymphatic drainage to facilitate the elimination of excess fluids and waste products.
 Tissue stimulation assists your body to shift water to the right places.

 Swelling is also affected by hormones, which go through major changes after delivery.
 Massage helps hormone regulation, which also decreases swelling (see Hormone Regulation).
 Continue your high fluid intake for healing and lactation, even though you may still have swelling.

 Post Natal Massage Can Improve Sleep Patterns

-Most new moms feel exhausted after labor and delivery, complicated with around-the-clock baby care.
+Most new mums feel exhausted after labour and delivery, complicated with around-the-clock baby care.
 Massage will ease fatigue, promote relaxation and assist with sleep.
 Studies have shown an increase in delta brain waves (those that accompany deep sleep) with massage therapy.

 That is why it is very common to fall asleep during a massage.
 Getting enough sleep is key to postpartum recovery.
 Everything improves when you feel rested!
 Arrange some help and get regular massages for better rest and sleep.
 One study correlated better sleep with losing the baby fat on the tummy!